It is important to remember that even though you might think you have a great idea for a business, it is only the beginning.

 An LLC’s basic principle is that members or members cannot be held responsible for company liability, tax debts, and other obligations.

-Even if the company goes bankrupt, the family members are protected from having to use their own money to pay any outstanding debts.
+Even if the company goes bankrupt, the family members are protected from using their own money to pay any outstanding debts.

 LLCs are exempt from corporate tax.
 The owners of the LLC report the income and losses to their personal income taxes.